calvinhaooo/Error-Simulation-in-ML/README.md

 ## The dataset we used
-* **Amazon product review**: The dataset demonstrates the product details of amazon website including the reviews of product from customer with 1,292,954 rows and 12 columns.
+* **Amazon product review**: The dataset demonstrates the product details of the Amazon website including the reviews of products from customers with 1,292,954 rows and 12 columns.
 * **Molcloth dataset**: About Clothing fit with 82,790 rows and 15 columns
 * **RentRunAway**: About Clothing fit data with 192,544 rows and 15 columns.
 Click [here](https://datarepo.eng.ucsd.edu/mcauley_group/data/renttherunway/renttherunway_final_data.json.gz) to download the dataset.
 * **IMDb dataset**: About IMDb movie review with 50,000 rows and 2 columns.
 Click [here](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) to download the dataset.